-The People's Bank of China and the HKMA renewed a bilateral swap agreement in November 2017 for another three years, with a size of RMB400 billion/HK\$470 billion.
-This currency swap agreement helps facilitate the development of offshore renminbi business in Hong Kong.
-The bilateral swap outstanding as at 31 December 2018 was RMB50 billion (2017: RMB56.8 billion).
+The People's Bank of China and the HKMA renewed a bilateral currency swap agreement in November 2017 for another three years, with a maximum size of RMB400 billion/HK\$470 billion.
+The arrangement helps facilitate the development of offshore renminbi business in Hong Kong.
+As at 31 December 2019, there was no currency swap activated under this arrangement (2018: RMB50 billion activated for standby purpose).